What happens during a divorce regarding money?

 Is it cheaper to live together during the divorce process?

-Yes, if for no other reason than because after the divorce there will be two residences to maintain, and so two rents or mortgage payments.
+Yes.
+After the divorce, there will be two residences to maintain–so two rents or two mortgage payments.

 The lion’s share of the assets…

 I am a wife who brought no income into the marriage.
-I was not employed outside of the home.
-I raised the children.
-Will my husband get the lion’s share of the assets because he was the only income producer?
+I didn’t work outside of the home after the birth of our first child.
+My husband claims he should get the lion’s share of the assets since he was the only income producer?
+Is this right?

-No. First, even though you were not employed outside of the home while your husband was, the law gives you credit in regard to property distribution for your services as a homemaker.
-Generally, the courts consider the homemaker contribution as equal to the husband’s paycheck contribution.
+No. Illinois law gives you credit in the property distribution for your “domestic duties.”
+Illinois courts generally consider the homemaker contribution as equal to the husband’s paycheck contribution.
 You should usually receive at least 50 percent of the marital assets.
-You may receive somewhat more than 50 percent.

-What to do when there is a budget shortfall?
+What to do when there’s a budget shortfall?

 My husband, during the marriage, honed his income generating skills while I took care of the home and family.
 Will the law compensate me for this?